 The frogs themselves do not require lighting of any kind, but if you choose to grow plants, a freshwater aquarium light is a good choice.
 Fluorescent models give out less heat than incandescent ones, and overheating and rapid drying can stress these frogs.
 There are a variety of amphibian fluorescent bulbs available from multiple herp specializing companies.
 A good daytime temperature is about 80 oF.
-This can be achieved by using a reptile heat mat on the side of the terrarium with a thermostat, such as the Zilla Heat Mat Terrarium Heater and Zilla Terrarium Heat & Habitat Lighting Controller for Reptiles.
+This can be achieved by using a heat mat on the side of the terrarium with a thermostat, such as the Zilla Heat Mat Terrarium Heater and Zilla Terrarium Heat & Habitat Lighting Controller for Reptiles.
 Slightly cooler nighttime conditions will simulate temperature changes found in the wild.
 A tight-fitting but ventilated terrarium lid is a necessity – lack of ventilation can cause respiratory problems.

 The substrate should be a fine particulate soil or ground coconut fiber, such as Zoo Med Eco Earth Compressed Coconut Fiber Reptile Substrate.
 This will retain moisture well and the small particle size will not impact the frog's gut if any is ingested accidentally.

 Gut-loaded crickets are a good staple food.
 Feed as many crickets as the frogs will eat in 10-15 minutes.
 For adults, feed 2-3 times per week.
 For youngsters, feed every 1-2 days.
 Earthworms are another staple food.
 Treat foods include waxworms, mealworms, and superworms.

 Humidity should be maintained by regular misting with distilled water.
 You can also use a water bowl (use spring water or dechlorinated tap water in bowls) in case the humidity changes suddenly and the frogs need water.

 Handling and Temperament